-Twenty-five years ago, Saved by the Bell began teaching teens important life lessons, and that didn’t just include how to “get yourself a look” or be on time for school.
-Rather, it demonstrated what it meant to be a true friend, how caffeine pills are always a bad idea, and of course, that wearing jean-on-jean is always acceptable.
+Twenty-five years ago, Saved by the Bell began teaching teens important life lessons, and that didn't just include how to "get yourself a look" or be on time for school.
+Rather, it demonstrated what it meant to be a true friend, how caffeine pills are always a bad idea, and of course, that wearing jeans-on-jeans is always acceptable.

 But reflecting back on how the series began, it wasn't always about Zack Morris, A.C.
 Slater, Kelly Kapowski, and the gang.
 In fact, the kids were more of a secondary storyline.

 In honor of the show's anniversary, I went back and rewatched the pilot that started it all.
 Here are the biggest differences between the show it started as and the one we all remember it to be.
 UPDATE: While Good Morning, Miss Bliss was conceived as an entirely different show, it's now more or less considered to be season 1 of Saved By the Bell.
 On Netflix, an episode of Good Morning, Miss Bliss is listed as episode 1 of Saved by the Bell; it even uses the Saved by the Bell theme song.

 Miss Bliss was the main character: Hayley Mills' Miss Bliss was 100 percent the focal point of the Saved by the Bell pilot.
 In fact, the show was originally called Good Morning, Miss Bliss and was set in Indiana as opposed to California.
 Instead of Zack, it was Miss Bliss' voiceover that kicked off the series, which focused on how returning to school was a bigger deal for the teachers than it was for the kids.
 From there, we followed her through her day, her interactions with students, and even her hot date that night.
 Instead of going to Zack's house, Zack showed up at hers for some guidance at the end of the episode.
 Their relationship gave off a Mr. Feeny-esque vibe that would later disappear from the series.